R v Zundel

 R v Zundel [1992] 2 S.C.R.
 731 is a Supreme Court of Canada decision where the Court struck down the provision in the Criminal Code that prohibited publication of false news on the basis that it violated the freedom of expression provision under section 2(b) of the Canadian Charter of Rights and Freedoms.

 In 1985, German-born Ernst Zündel was charged with "spreading false news" under the Criminal Code.
 Initially, Zündel was found guilty, but this conviction was overturned in the Court of Appeal for Ontario, and a re-trial ordered.
 However, during his second trial, Zündel was once again found guilty and sentenced to nine months in prison.
 At the Court of Appeal, Zündel's conviction was upheld.
+When Zündel's case reached the Supreme Court of Canada, his conviction was overturned.

 In a 4–3 decision, the Supreme Court of Canada found section 181 of the Criminal Code violated section 2(b) of the Charter, infringing on Zündel's rights.
 The Court declared section 181 inoperative, and Zündel's conviction was quashed.